 UGC NET 2025 is a competitive national examination conducted by the National Testing Agency (NTA) on behalf of the University Grants Commission (UGC) to determine eligibility for Assistant Professor posts and for Junior Research Fellowship (JRF) in Indian universities and colleges.
-The UGC NET Form 2025 for the December session is expected to be released in September 2025, with the application deadline tentatively in October 2025.
-Once the application process is completed, candidates must shift their focus entirely toward preparation for the UGC NET December 2025 examination, which will be conducted in various exam centers across India, likely in the first week of January 2026, as per NTA’s academic calendar.
-Now that the exam is approaching, candidates should give priority to:
+The UGC NET Application Form 2025 for the December session is expected to be released in the last week of September 2025, with the application deadline tentatively in October 2025.
+Once the application process is completed, candidates must shift their focus entirely toward preparation for the UGC NET 2025 December examination, which will be conducted in various exam centers across India, likely in the first week of January 2026, as per NTA’s academic calendar.

 UGC NET 2025 Eligibility Criteria